Yangxinsix/myqueue/docs/paper.md

 if the task runs out of time or memory.
 Increased resources means longer time or more cores for the timed-out and out-of-memory cases, respectively.

+The `MyQueue` *submit* sub-command makes it easy to submit thousands of tasks in a single command.
+As input it takes a Python script or module and executes the script/module in a number of folders.
+If the user has thousands of similar jobs this makes it very easy to submit thousands of jobs and monitor them using the *list* sub-command.
+Together with the *resubmit* sub-command it becomes easy to resubmit any tasks that might have failed.

 `MyQueue` has a powerful Python interface that can be used to define workflows.
 A Python script defines a dependency tree of tasks that `MyQueue` can use to submit tasks without user involvement.
 The dependencies take the